Built-ins

 In the case of three arguments, the third argument is a message of type

-that is printed if the test fails.
+string that is printed if the test fails.

 In case of four or more arguments, the third argument is a format string with